Glasgow, Dumfries and Carlisle Railway: A line into Ayrshire, and later to England?

 In the 18th century, tracked systems called plateways were constructed in areas of Scotland where minerals were extracted; the need was to convey the heavy product to a river or a harbour, in many cases over a relatively short distance, so that water-borne transport could take it to market.
 By 1830 the technology had progressed and railway lines using edge rails (in which the vehicle wheels, rather than the plate "rails" had flanges for guidance) became commonplace.
 The Monkland and Kirkintilloch Railway of 1826 may be regarded as the pioneer in showing the way forward.

 The Liverpool and Manchester Railway opened in 1830 and demonstrated that inter-city lines could be profitable, and that passenger carriage could be a prime source of business and not just an adjunct to mineral haulage.
 As railways in England began to develop into a network, business people in Scotland started to think not merely of internal railways, but of eventual connection with England.
 When the Grand Junction Railway was authorised in 1833, to link Birmingham (and therefore London) with Manchester, it was possible to consider that railways might soon link central Scotland and the south of England.

 In 1835 a railway from Glasgow into Ayrshire was being actively promoted, and a survey to be commissioned from John Miller, and he proposed a route from to Ayr and Kilmarnock.
 There was a clear view that this could be the start of a line to Carlisle, there linking up with whatever English railway might reach that city.
-The line into Ayrshire received the royal assent on 15 July 1837, and was called the Glasgow, Paisley, Kilmarnock and Ayr Railway (GPK&AR).
+The Glasgow, Paisley, Kilmarnock and Ayr Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxvii) authorising the line into Ayrshire received royal assent on 15 July 1837; it was called the Glasgow, Paisley, Kilmarnock and Ayr Railway (GPK&AR).